 A precancerous condition of the vulva.
 It may have an associated cancer at diagnosis or may develop into cancer.

 This surgery removes the affected lung, plus parts of the lining of the heart (pericardium), lining of the chest (parietal pleura) and diaphragm.

 Fluorodeoxyglucose-positron emission tomography scan.
 A person is injected with a low level radioactive drug (fluorodeoxyglucose or FDG) that helps show up cancer cells.
 When combined with a PET scan, it is called an FDG-PET.

 A major nerve in the skull that controls muscle movement in the face.
 It runs through the parotid gland.

 Inability to control bowel movements, resulting in accidental loss of faeces.

 Waste matter that normally leaves the body through the anus.
 Also known as stools or poo.

-Two thin tubes that form part of the female reproductive system.
-The tubes carry sperm from the uterus to the ovaries, and eggs from the ovaries to the uterus.
+Two thin tubes in the female reproductive system.
+They carry sperm from the uterus to the ovaries, and eggs from the ovaries to the uterus.

 A benign condition that causes hundreds of polyps to form in the large bowel.
 The polyps will become cancerous if untreated.